tendermint/atom_one/ATOM_ZERO.md

    as of when the voting period has concluded.
 ABSTAIN votes do not count toward the two thirds supermajority.

-Atom Zero Constitution:
+Article Zero:

 Proposals with the following elements require a two thirds supermajority to pass:

-   a. any changes to tokenomics beyond what is already implemented.
+ * any changes to tokenomics beyond what is already implemented.
-   b. any inflation of tokens beyond the default inflation of ATOMs.
+ * any inflation of tokens beyond the default inflation of ATOMs.
-   c. any changes to the governance process.
+ * any changes to the governance process.
-   d. any adoption of a constitution (except this minimal constitution).
+ * any adoption of a constitution (except this minimal constitution).

 Until the governance mechanism is changed to reflect this new constitution, a proposal that requires a two thirds majority as defined above but do not pass